-Emulation, virtualization requires using other software in order to preserve the software of interest.
-Despite the approach (emulation or virtualization) chosen and implemented to preserve the mission SW and tools, it will have to be refreshed and upgraded periodically.
+Emulation and virtualisation require the use of other software in order to preserve the software of interest.
+Despite the approach (emulation or virtualisation) chosen and implemented to preserve the mission SW and tools, it is necessary that it is refreshed and upgraded periodically.